 - grated parmesan cheese (optional)

-- Make the pesto: Wash your carrot tops well, and set them aside to dry.
+- Wash your carrot tops well, and set them aside to dry.
 Pulse the pepitas and the garlic in a food processor with pinches of salt and pepper, scraping down the sides of bowl as needed.
 Add the carrot tops and pulse again.
 Add the lemon juice and pulse again.
 While the blade is running, drizzle in the olive oil until the pesto blends smoothly.
 Taste and adjust seasonings, adding the maple syrup if it’s too bitter, or a sprinkle of grated parmesan cheese if it’s too grassy.